tedneward/Azgaarnoth/Classes/index.md

 Clerics are intermediaries between the mortal world and the distant planes of the gods.
 As varied as the gods they serve, clerics strive to embody the handiwork of their deities.
 No ordinary priest, a cleric is imbued with divine magic.

 ## [Druid](Druid)
+The druid cals on the elemental forces of nature, sometimes emulating the creatures of the animal world, demonstrating an embodiment of nature's resilience, cunning, and fury.
+They claim no mastery over nature, but see themselves as extensions of nature's indomitable will.

 ## [Fighter](Fighter)